On November 30, 2012 I celebrated my 44th birthday by boarding a plane with my eight-year-old twins on a one-way ticket to Puerto Vallarta, Mexico.

 Frank will have to tell the story of how he did the 1400 mile trip from San Diego to San Pancho, Nayarit without a map–something about just heading south?!

-He and made it safe and sound in four days total, car and trailer intact and Seamus slobbering on the back of his neck the entire drive down.
+He made it safe and sound in four days total–car and trailer intact–and Seamus slobbering on the back of his neck the entire drive down.
+Fun!

-As we approach our eight year Mexi-versary, we pause to reflect over some of the more noteworthy life insights our time in Mexico has gifted us.
+As we approach our ten year Mexi-versary, we pause to reflect over some of the more noteworthy life lessons our time in Mexico has gifted us.

 1. Savor The Moment